Field hockey: International competition

 The two most significant field hockey tournaments are the Olympic Games tournament and the Hockey World Cup, both of which are held every four years.
 Additionally, the men's and women's Pro League are held each year for the nine top-ranked teams.

-Of the men's teams, Pakistan has won the Hockey World Cup four times, more times than any other side.
+Of the men's teams, Pakistan and Germany have won the Hockey World Cup four times, more times than any other side.
 India has won gold at the Summer Olympics eight times, including in six successive Olympiads.
 As for the female teams, the Netherlands has won the Hockey World Cup the most times, with six titles.
 At the Olympics, Australia and the Netherlands have both won three Olympic tournaments.

 India and Pakistan dominated men's hockey until the early 1980s, winning eight Olympic golds and three of the first five world cups, respectively.
 Belgium, the Netherlands, Germany, New Zealand, Australia, and Spain have ascended since the late 1980s, as grass playing surfaces were replaced with artificial turf.
 Other notable men's nations include Argentina, England (who combine with other British "Home Nations" to form the Great Britain side at Olympic events) and South Korea.

 The Netherlands, Australia and Argentina are the most successful national teams among women.
 The Netherlands was the predominant women's team before field hockey was added to Olympic events.
 In the early 1990s, Australia emerged as the strongest women's country, though retirement of a number of players has weakened the team somewhat.
 Argentina improved its play in the 2000s, heading IFH rankings in 2003, 2010 and 2013.
 Other prominent women's teams are Germany, Great Britain, China, South Korea and India.
 Four nations have won Olympic gold medals in both men's and women's hockey: Germany, Netherlands, Australia and Great Britain.

 As of August 2025 the Dutch lead both men's and women's team FIH world rankings.

 This is a list of the major international field hockey tournaments, in chronological order.
 Tournaments included are: